 Mid Michigan College is one of 28 public two-year colleges chartered by the State of Michigan through the Michigan Constitution and the Community College Act of 1966, as amended.

 The College was established in 1965 by community leaders in Clare and Gladwin counties.
 Shortly thereafter, Mid began serving students in Isabella County.
-Today, the College serves students throughout and beyond our state.
-Our campus community includes two primary locations – the original campus in Harrison, Michigan and our campus in Mt.
+Today, the College serves students throughout our state and beyond.
+Our campus community includes two primary locations—the original campus in Harrison, Michigan, and our campus in Mt.
 Pleasant.
 Courses are offered in numerous locations and online.

 |